 According to analysis from Repucom for Marketing, just 9.3% of Under Armour’s $3.1 billion net revenue in 2014 came from outside the US.
 The firm doesn’t break down individual markets outside its home market.

 By comparison, Europe accounted for a quarter of Nike’s $26bn net revenues last year, and more than 40% of Adidas’ $14.5bn net revenue.

 Under Armour snatched the number two position from Adidas in the US sportswear market in January, according to data from Sterne Agee and SportScanInfo.

-Carroll told Marketing that Europe was now Under Armour’s "priority" market, admitting that the firm had "a lot of work to do" to grow its share of the market.
+Carroll said that Europe was now Under Armour’s "priority" market, admitting that the firm had "a lot of work to do" to grow its share of the market.

 That means boosting distribution to high-end retail partners, like Selfridges, more social media activity and more sponsorship.

 Under Armour has built out its rugby connections with a long-running sponsorship of the Welsh Rugby Union (WRU) and a number of individual athletes.
 The firm extended its sponsorship of the Welsh rugby team in 2013, with Carroll noting the partnership had a "bright future."